Noemiegrau/social-network-api/README.md

 * [Link URL of deployed app to Heroku](#link-URL-of-deployed-app-to-Heroku)

 ## **_Description of the project_**
-This project is a back-end application using Model-View-Controller (MVC) paradigm and is deployed on Heroku.
-It is a social network back-end API where ??????
+This project is a NoSQL, social network back-end API which will be implemented in a website where users will be able to share their thoughts, react to friends’ thoughts, and create a friend list.

-users can post information about their dream pizza, their favorite toppings, comment and answer to each other.
-Users can create, read, update and delete data about their pizza in the database.

 ## **_Technologies used_**
 Project is created using: